 Photo via @cubobabymonitor

-Monitors are another great way to baby proof your home and ensure your child’s safety.
-Opt for one with a camera so you can keep an eye on your little bundle of joy whenever they’re sleeping or playing.
-You can even invest in baby monitors that come with phone apps for more convenience!
+Baby monitors are another great way to baby proof your home and ensure your child’s safety.
+There are a variety of baby monitors to consider—including audio, video, and baby movement monitors.
+If you want to easily keep an eye on your little one whenever they’re sleeping or playing, choose an option with a camera.

-When designing your baby room, think about safety first, especially with toys.
-Don’t include any toys that have buttons, beads, ribbons, strings, cords, or other small items that a baby can pull off or choke on.
+When designing and baby proofing a room, think about safety first—especially safe baby toys.
+Avoid including toys that have buttons, beads, ribbons, strings, cords, or other small items that a baby can pull off or choke on.
 Also, make sure toys are soft and don’t have sharp edges.

 Know Ideal Home Temperatures

-Your baby isn’t able to tell you when they’re too hot or too cold, so it’s important to know the proper sleep temperature guidelines.
-Experts say setting the thermostat between 68 and 72 degrees is within the ideal temperature range for baby rooms.
+Your baby isn’t able to tell you when they’re too hot or too cold, so it’s important to know the baby sleep temperature guidelines.
+Experts say setting the thermostat between 65 and 70 degrees is the ideal room temperature for a newborn when they’re sleeping.
+You should also be mindful of water temperature for babies and set your hot water heater to 125 degrees to prevent burns.

 Photo via @nikkihofmeister

-Particularly for homes built before 1978, it’s crucial to get any flaking or peeling paint removed by a professional before preparing the room for your baby’s arrival.
-Exposure to lead poisoning from paint can be hazardous and fatal to children and families.
+Particularly for older homes, it’s crucial to get any flaking or peeling paint removed by a professional before preparing the room for your baby’s arrival.
+Exposure to lead poisoning from paint can be hazardous to children and families.
+When selecting the best nursery paint colors, consider purchasing water-based paint products and baby-safe paints that don’t require primers or harmful chemicals.

 Latch Doors & Drawers Shut

 Child safety locks for doors and drawers are a necessity for preventing exposure to harmful chemicals, injury to your child’s fingers, and keeping your baby away from ingesting small items.
-You can easily baby proof cabinets by installing a lock on cabinet handles or knobs.
+You can easily baby proof cabinets and drawers by installing child proof locks on them.

 Take Care of the Kitchen